Category: Film Reviews

 Released today was the trailer for the upcoming film The Tall Man, a suspense thriller about a mysterious figure that is the cause of missing children surrounding a small town called Cold Rock.
 The film is starring Jessica Biel (Texas Chainsaw Massacre remake, The Illusionist) who plays a nurse living in the town with her young son.
 Dismissive of the Tall Man legend, she comes to be a believer when upon coming home she finds that her boy’s room is empty.
 Rushing downstairs she catches a glimpse of a dark figure holding him and chases after it desperate to find out where her child was taken and what this legend really is.

-The legend of Tall Man in this movie is similar to the popular urban legend called Slender man, who is also a mythical tall and dark creature who steals … Read More »
+The legend of Tall Man in this movie is similar to the popular urban legend called Slender man, who is also a mythical tall … Read More »

 Directors: The Vicious Brothers